metadriverse/metadrive/README.md

 ```

 You can also enjoy a journey carrying out by our professional driver pretrained from reinforcement learning!

-Note that this script requires your system to have the capacity of rendering.
-Please refer to the installation guideline for more information.

 ```bash
 python -m pgdrive.examples.enjoy_expert